Steffov/GRC-Scripts/README.md

 __Features__

-The script will ask you if you install boost by hand in the root directory or not.
+* The script will ask you if you install boost by hand in the root directory or not.
 If you select by hand (j), it will copy the needed informations automatically in the gridcoinstake.pro.
 This is needed for successfully compiling.
+* Log file which is tracking the changes (grcs_vlogs.txt).